 • Fight injustice, inequality and poverty

-• Stand up for marginalised people and help those who would otherwise have no access to law or legal remedies
+• Stand up for the most vulnerable and marginalised who would otherwise have no access to the law or legal remedies, stretching our geographical reach when needed.

-• Help people understand their rights and obligations
+• Help and empower people in understanding and enforcing their rights

-• Work within our communities to strengthen cohesion, championing social justice and equality
+• Work with and within our communities campaigning for social justice and equality.

 years helping local people get justice